Date of Adoption: 04/15/2017

 Use of Sensory Room/Sensory Gym:

 Each Pod at Soaring Eagle Academy has rooms designated space called “sensory rooms” in addition to a sensory gym.
 These rooms are designed to meet the specific needs of each student based on their individual profiles.
 Sensory rooms can be used for calming purposes, de-escalation and to meet sensory needs through low lighting and sensory objects/tools.
 Sensory gyms are spaces students can use to meet their sensory/regulatory needs on sensory equipment or for gross motor movement.
 Egress is not restricted.
+A student-initiated or teacher-initiated sensory break, including in a sensory room containing sensory tools to assist a student to calm and de-escalate, is not considered a time out.

 Staff Training:

-The Mandt System® program presents an education and training system of gradual and graded alternatives for de-escalating and supporting people, using a combination of interpersonal communication skills and physical interaction techniques designed to reduce injury to all the participants in an encounter (http://www.mandtsystem.com/solutions/direct-care-pro/the-mandt-system-training-foundation).
 Staff is instructed on the hierarchy of least to more restrictive interventions and is instructed that certain restraints and time outs and isolated time outs are prohibited and egress cannot be restricted.
 Authority of individual staff members in the implementation of more restrictive intervention techniques may be rescinded at any time by the Licensed Speech Language Pathologist/Behavior DIR® Expert Clinician, Principal or an administrative designee.
 Staff is required to participate in regulatory in-services on an annual basis.

 Individualized Regulatory Support In-services:

 Staff is required to be trained on a student’s Individual Regulatory Support Plan (IRSP) and Safety Plan prior to working with him or her.
-All team members are required to attend Safety Plan team meetings for all students to which they are assigned.
+All team members are required to attend Safety meetings for all students to which they are assigned.
 The team is then required to review the updated Safety Plan with the student’s 1:1 Teacher Assistant.

 Documentation of emergency or restrictive interventions: